 - Breast MRI: Uses a powerful magnetic field, radio waves, and a computer to produce detailed images of the breast tissue, including any abnormalities that may be present.

 According to the American Cancer Society, doctors call back a small percentage of women to undergo additional tests after their initial mammogram.
-Specifically, 10% of women return for more tests, and only 8-10% of that percentage are biopsied.
-From those biopsies, 80% are diagnosed as benign.
+Specifically, 10% of women return for more tests, and only 8 to 10% of that percentage are biopsied.
+Of those biopsies, 80% are diagnosed as benign.

 Are Diagnostic Mammograms Painful?

 The compression of the breast can cause discomfort, and for some, it may cause pain.
-There are a few factors that may contribute to pain during a mammogram.
+A few factors may contribute to pain during a mammogram.
 Patient anxiety, technician skill, and breast structure may affect whether the procedure hurts.
-If you feel uncomfortable, the machine may not be in the right position.
-The wrong height of the machine can lead to neck pain because you have to contort your back during the procedure.
+If you feel uncomfortable, the machine may not be properly positioned.
+Incorrect machine height can lead to neck pain because you have to contort your back during the procedure.
 Be sure to let our technician know if your position feels uncomfortable.
 Furthermore, if you have fibrocystic breasts (presence of cysts), you are more likely to experience pain during the procedure.

 Diagnostic Imaging at Bedford Breast Center

-Bedford Breast Center offers world-class diagnostic imaging services for patients in Los Angeles, CA. We understand your fears and concerns, and that’s why we make sure you receive the best care possible the moment you walk through our doors.
+Bedford Breast Center offers world-class diagnostic imaging services.
+We understand your fears and concerns, and that’s why we make sure you receive the best care possible from the moment you walk through our doors.

 3D Mammography for Advanced Imaging